Photography Lessons for beginners to learn and practice

 The list goes on, and there are no right or wrong answers to this question and ambition.
 What is important, in my view, is that you have some goals.
 The goals may change throughout the year(s) and adapt, but having a clear vision of want you want to achieve in any given time period, will help you focus, be motivated and measure your progress.

-Research, Review and Revisit
+Research, Review and Revisit: Photography lessons for beginners

 Researching a locations terrain and access, reviewing your images, and from others, for a location, and revisiting a location multiple times, are sure ways to improve your chance of getting better shots and a variety of shots in different light and conditions.